-There are 8 lots wholly, and 6 lots partially, within the 'Mixed Use/Residential' area of the CBD, (see attachment 1).
+There are 8 lots wholly, and 6 lots partially, within the 'Mixed Use/Residential' area of the CBD, (Attachment 1 refers).
 With the exception of Lot 517, all sites are developed.
 The density of development on the 'Residential/ Mixed Use' lots varies.